jbeeko/cfworker-web-api/README.md

 ```
 #### A few comments on routing
 The router is implemented as a pattern match statement on the HTTP verb and the path.
 This approach is lifted from the ReasonML router ["pattern match your way to glory"](https://reasonml.github.io/reason-react/docs/en/router.html#match-a-route).
 One thing that stands out is how simple and approachable this code is.
 Given a HTTP verb and a path represented as a collection of strings we pattern match.
-But despite this simplicity is is quite powerful.
+But despite this simplicity it is quite powerful.

 **Paths can be any length**- and any segment of it may be "wild carded" using `_`.